SadovovAlex/botrecept/README.md

 Here are the steps to resolve the issue on different operating systems:

-Windows:
-Install the MinGW (Minimalist GNU for Windows) toolchain, which includes the GCC compiler.
-You can download MinGW from the official website: https://sourceforge.net/projects/mingw/
+Install a 64-bit version of MinGW:
-After installing MinGW, make sure to add the MinGW bin directory to your system's PATH environment variable, so that the Go compiler can find the gcc executable.
+Go to the MinGW download page: https://sourceforge.net/projects/mingw-w64/ Download the 64-bit version of MinGW, such as "x86_64-8.1.0-release-posix-seh-rt_v6-rev0.7z" Extract the downloaded archive to a directory of your choice (e.g., C:\MinGW64) Add the MinGW64 bin directory to your system's PATH environment variable:
+Open the Windows Start menu and search for "Environment Variables" Click on "Edit the system environment variables"
+In the System Properties window, click on the "Environment Variables" button In the Environment Variables window, find the "Path" variable in the "System Variables" section Click on "Edit" and then "New"
+Add the path to the bin directory of your MinGW64 installation (e.g., C:\MinGW64\bin) Click "OK" to save the changes and close the windows

 macOS:
 Install the Xcode Command Line Tools, which include the GCC compiler.
-You can do this by running the following command in the Terminal:
+You can do this by running the following command in the Terminal: xcode-select --install
-Code

-Copy Code
-xcode-select --install
 Linux:
 Install the GCC compiler package using your system's package manager.
-For example, on Ubuntu/Debian, you can run:
+For example, on Ubuntu/Debian, you can run: sudo apt-get install build-essential
-Code

-Copy Code
-sudo apt-get install build-essential
 On other Linux distributions, the package name may be different, but the general process is the same: install the package that provides the GCC compiler.